Denise Huxtable: A Different World

+Some reviewers were more sympathetic.
+Jeneé Osterheldt of The Kansas City Star appreciated A Different World for not depicting Denise as star pupil.
+Television critic Marvin Kitman credited Bonet with making the show work, saying she approaches her performance with "deceptively different style of comedy" from traditional comediennes, despite the limitations of her role.
+Bill Kelley of the South Florida Sun Sentinel said the actress "gamely does her best" despite the show's flaws "and remains as appealing as she is on Cosby".
+Tucker said Bonet "makes the show bearable" by portraying "herself as an idealized portrait of '80s college youth".
 Writer and executive producer Susan Fales defended Bonet's acting: "the character was far more at fault [than Bonet].
 Denise was not very interesting, and we were asked to make her into Mary Tyler Moore or Tinkerbell, always bringing everyone together.
 We couldn't."

 Critics and audiences found that the character was constantly being upstaged by Whitley Gilbert (Jasmine Guy).
-After Bonet's departure, Whitley replaced Denise as A Different World's main character, and the series underwent major revisions to focus on her and other supporting characters.
-Although the producers expected viewers to miss Denise, critics generally conceded that Whitley, in whom audiences had always shown more interest, offered better television than Denise.
-Linda Hobbs of Vibe wrote that A Different World's "success only grew after Bonet left".

-However, some fans lamented Denise's departure.
-AfterEllen.com contributor Dana Piccoli found it difficult to continue enjoying A Different World without Bonet, expounding, "I hung on for a couple of seasons but my heart wasn't in it with Bonet gone."
-Recognizing Denise's characterization on A Different World among 752 Things We Love to Hate (and Hate to Love) about TV, author Tara Ariano wrote that young female fans were generally unbothered by Bonet's tendency to "deliver her lines either in a monotone or screechy whine" while "looking at Denise with the eyes of love."
-Erin Faith Wilson of AfterEllen.com called A Different World one of her favorite shows "because of my love for Denise Huxtable", elaborating, "her clothes were amazing, she was incredibly intelligent and she didn't put up with shit from anyone ...
-At the time, she seemed to scream feminism and I couldn't get enough."
-Bustle's Rikki Byrd wrote, "Although it was sad to see her go, the little bit of time she was on offered up enough style inspiration to last a decade."
-Although most viewers dismissed the show as an unsuccessful spin-off of The Cosby Show in the immediate wake of Bonet's departure, A Different World proved successful and would go on to air for five more seasons without Bonet.
-In a retrospective review of Denise's role on A Different World, Jezebel's Clover Hope wrote "there's nothing that fascinating about Denise", who she described as "an atrocious student."
-However, Hope admitted that the character is popular due to her wardrobe and audiences being able to relate to "her frazzled state of mind", concluding, "Really, we weren't all that different from Denise."
-Some of My Best Friends Are Black: The Strange Story of Integration in America author Tanner Colby reported that applications to historically black colleges and universities in America increased by 14% one year after Denise started attending Hillman, while mostly white colleges experienced their first noticeable decrease in African American enrollment since the civil rights era.
+After Bonet's departure, Whitley replaced Denise as A Different World's main character, and the series underwent significant revisions to refocus on her and other supporting characters.
+Although the producers expected viewers to miss Denise, critics conceded that Whitley offered better television.
+Linda Hobbs of Vibe reported that A Different World's "success only grew after Bonet left".
+However, some fans lamented Denise's absence.
+AfterEllen contributor Dana Piccoli found it difficult to enjoy A Different World's subsequent seasons without Bonet.
+Recognizing Denise's characterization on A Different World among 752 Things We Love to Hate (and Hate to Love) about TV, author Tara Ariano said young female fans were generally unbothered by Bonet's tendency to "deliver her lines either in a monotone or screechy whine" while "looking at Denise with the eyes of love".
+Erin Faith Wilson of AfterEllen called A Different World one of her favorite shows because of Denise, praising her clothes, intelligence, and perception that "she didn't put up with shit from anyone ...
+At the time, she seemed to scream feminism and I couldn't get enough".
+Bustle's Rikki Byrd wrote, "Although it was sad to see her go, the little bit of time she was on offered up enough style inspiration to last a decade".
+Although most viewers dismissed the show as an unsuccessful spin-off in the immediate wake of Bonet's departure, A Different World proved successful and would go on to air for five more seasons without Bonet.
+In a retrospective review of Denise's role on A Different World, Jezebel's Clover Hope said "there's nothing that fascinating about Denise", who she described as "an atrocious student".
+However, Hope admitted that the character is popular due to her wardrobe and relatability.